Chet Atkins: Death and legacy

 A stretch of Interstate 185 in southwest Georgia (between LaGrange and Columbus) is named "Chet Atkins Parkway".
 This stretch of interstate runs through Fortson, where Atkins spent much of his childhood.

-In 2002, Atkins was posthumously inducted into the Rock and Roll Hall of Fame.
-His award was presented by Marty Stuart and Brian Setzer and accepted by Atkins's grandson, Jonathan Russell.
-The following year, Atkins ranked number 28 in Country Music Television's "40 Greatest Men of Country Music".
+George Harrison was notably inspired by Atkins.
+This influence is shown on songs such as "All My Loving".

-At the age of 13, the future jazz guitarist Earl Klugh was captivated watching Atkins's guitar playing on The Perry Como Show.
-Similarly, he was a big influence on Doyle Dykes.
-Atkins also inspired Drexl Jonez and Tommy Emmanuel.

-Johnny Winter's thumb-picking style came from Atkin's playing.
+At the age of 13, the future jazz guitarist Earl Klugh was captivated watching Atkins perform on The Perry Como Show.
+He was also a big influence on Doyle Dykes, and inspired Tommy Emmanuel.
+Johnny Winter's thumb-picking style came from Atkins' playing.
+Steve Howe called Atkins his favorite "all round guitarist", adding that "there are those in different areas of music who are better than him, but nobody had the same ability when it comes to being across the board.
+For me, it was an education to listen to what he did."

 Clint Black's album Nothin' but the Taillights includes the song "Ode to Chet", which includes the lyrics "'Cause I can win her over like Romeo did Juliet, if I can only show her I can almost pick that legato lick like Chet" and "It'll take more than Mel Bay 1, 2, & 3 if I'm ever gonna play like CGP."
 Atkins played guitar on the track.
 At the end of the song, Black and Atkins had a brief conversation.

-Atkins' song "Jam Man" is currently used in commercials for Esurance.
+Atkins' song "Jam Man" was used in commercials for Esurance.

 In 1967, a tribute song, "Chet's Tune", was produced for Atkins' birthday, with contributions by a long list of RCA Victor artists, including Eddy Arnold, Connie Smith, Jerry Reed, Willie Nelson, Hank Snow, and others.
 The song was written by the Nashville songwriter Cy Coben, a friend of Atkins.
 The single reached number 38 on the country charts.

 In 2009, Steve Wariner released an album titled My Tribute to Chet Atkins.
 One song from that record, "Producer's Medley", featured Wariner's recreation of several famous songs that Atkins both produced and performed.
 "Producer's Medley" won the Grammy for Best Country Instrumental Performance in 2010.

-In November 2011, Rolling Stone ranked Atkins number 21 on their list of the "100 Greatest Guitarists of All Time".